cdapio/coopr/coopr-docs/docs/source/guide/superadmin/tenants.rst

 You cannot assign more workers to the tenant than the number of available workers.
 When creating a tenant, it will be completely empty, and the tenant admin will need to populate all entities before it can be used to create any clusters.

+**Note:** If you :ref:`create a tenant using the REST API <tenants-create>`, you can optionally 'bootstrap' the tenant.
+Bootstrapping a tenant copies all providers, hardware types, image types, services, cluster templates, and plugin resources from the superadmin tenant to the newly created tenant.
+Be aware that bootstrapping copies all plugin resources, meaning any provider keys that have been uploaded to the superadmin tenant will be copied to the new tenant.

 If a user in the tenant tries to create a cluster that would cause the max clusters or
 max nodes limit to be violated, that create request will fail.